This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 By any chance, if there is wax on your couch, you will have to freeze the wax first, by placing an ice pack over it.

 When the wax freezes completely scrape the wax off your couch gently using a small scraper.
 Instead, of a scraper, you can also use a suede brush or fine-grit sandpaper.

 To get rid of those dry stains on your couch, brush the stains gently with a suede brush.
 Use a suede eraser or a brown gum eraser to remove the stains.

 Rub the stains using the eraser.
-If the stain still doesn’t gets away use a small piece of sandpaper or fine-grit sandpaper to rub it away.
+If the stain still doesn’t go away use a small piece of sandpaper or fine-grit sandpaper to rub it away.

 Do not scrub the stains as it can damage the suede.
-After the cleaning process, you can bring back the fabric back to the original using a suede napping brush.
+After the cleaning process, you can bring the original texture using a suede napping brush.